 There are people all over the world persecuted for their faith in Jesus, the Messiah.
 Will you pray for them?

-Heavenly Father, We lift those in who are persecuted for your Name!
-Especially those in Afghanistan right now.
-We ask You to supernaturally protect them.
-We ask for Your care, peace, and comfort to shower them.
-Grant them safe passage out of these countries or cover them with invisibility from those that would do them harm.
-Thank you, LORD.
-You who is able to do more than we can ask or imagine!
-In Jesus Name, Amen!
+Heavenly Father, I lift those in who are persecuted for Your name!
+I ask You to supernaturally protect them.
+I ask for Your care, peace, and comfort to shower them.
+Grant those persecuted safe passage out of these countries or cover them with invisibility from those that would do them harm.
+You are able to do more than I can ask or imagine.

-Copyright 2021: Happy are the Pursued…By Stephanie Pavlantos: All rights reserved
+Copyright 2021: Happy are the Pursued…: Stephanie Pavlantos: All Rights Reserved